Deadpool205/node-sinovatecoin/README.md

 ## Commands

-All [Astracoin API](http://api.astra-coin.com) commands are supported, in lowercase or camelcase form.
+All [Sinovate API](http://api.astra-coin.com) commands are supported, in lowercase or camelcase form.

 <table>
 <tr>